Founded in 1978 to foster and promote historical preservation and restoration in the city of York, SC and its environs.

 -> Field Trip – Our next field trip will probably be sometime in late April, 2019.

 Mill Village Memories, written by Becky Wells Bradley in 2003 This wonderful book is about living in the Cannon Mill Village in the 1940s through the 1980s.
 The book is available for $15.00 each at the York County Historical Center at 210 East Jefferson Street, York, SC 29745.
 For more information on the historical center including hours follow this link.
 To receive a copy by mail, please mail a check for $20 ($15 + $5 for shipping and handling) to YHS, PO Box 1122, York, SC 29745.
 The printing of this book is a project of the Yorkville Historical Society.

 The Genesis of York by William B. White Jr.

 Copies are still available for this wonderful resource.
 The book is a brief history of the formation in 1785–1787 of the County of York, South Carolina, and also of the Village of York, together with abstracts of the first deeds to the 88 lots and 19 tracts of land shown on the village plan drawn up by Colonel William Hill, the proprietary.
 Follow this link for information on how to get your copy.

 -> Our Yorkville Historical Society Meetings – You are invited to join us!

 Our meetings will be at the McCelvey Center at 212 E Jefferson St, York, SC, and will start at 6:30 p.m. unless otherwise noted.

-December – No meeting, instead we will have the wonderful Christmas in Olde York Tour of Homes and Sites Saturday and Sunday December 8th and 9th/
+December – No Meeting – Our wonderful Christmas in Olde York Holiday Tour of Homes and Sites

-If you have any questions or would like an email reminder of our meetings send a message to Debora Hutchins at firstname.lastname@example.org.
+If you have any questions or would like an email reminder of our meetings send a message to firstname.lastname@example.org.

 See more information on our Facebook page.